app-generator/api-server-fastapi/README.md

 $ docker-compose up --build
 ```

+Note: The `env.sample` file will be used to set the environment variables for the docker container.
+Make sure to set them as needed.
-The API server will start using the PORT `5085`.
+The API server will start using the PORT `5000`.

 <br />